Bir vs Kamshet

 It is inspiring – but unforgiving.

+Training hills & slopes in Kamshet allow pilots to build solid skills & confidence progressively.
 For beginners, forgiving terrain matters.
 Learning requires space to fail safely.

-Bir offers strong cycles and thermic conditions.
-They are fantastic once a pilot understands them, but for someone still learning launches, landings, and wing control, conditions can change quickly and demand early judgment.
-Flying in thermic conditions requires advanced skills, including active air reading and quick decision-making – abilities beginners are still developing.
+Bir offers strong thermic conditions ideal for cross country flying for experienced pilots.
+They are fantastic once a pilot understands them, but for someone still learning launches, landings, and wing control, such conditions will demand much higher skills & mature judgment.

 First Solo Flights: Exposure vs Progression